Balzu/email_scraper/README.md

 - __Crawl Limit__ : set the maximum number of pages that you want to crawl.
 Setting this value to 1 will only crawl emails from the provided webpage, setting a high value will navigate more webpages, possibly exiting form the starting domain.
 - __Finds Disguised Emails__: for some strange reasons, people are convinced that if they substitute the *@* simbol of their emails with something like *AT*, or *(AT)*, or even *[AT]*, that will be a good protection to avoid that their email is not being crawled.
 Well, with a single line of code (a.k.a. *regular expression*) we show to these ~University Professors~, ehm, guys, how much they are mistaken.
 - __Avoid Already Visited Pages__: when fetching a new page to be visited from the queue of discovered webpages, we check that we have not already visited it!
+- __HTML Search__: the search is done all the HTML code and is not limited to visible text only.

 ### Demo
 In the following Demo, I feed the tool with an url from The Times and I set the limit